cpinitiative/usaco-guide/content/2_General/4_Practicing.md

 Read the editorial when you feel like you've stopped making progress; that could be from 1 to 5 hours.
 However, the most important part about reading the editorial is that you understand the topic and try to think about what similar problems look like.
 Being generally curious is a good way to practice algorithmic thinking.

+### Siyong Huang

+There's two ways to grow from solving a problem

+1) You learn a new idea/algorithm from it

+You learn ideas from problems you cannot solve.
+This means that you *need* to read an editorial or someone else's accepted solution.
+Please try to understand the editorial; it's an important skill to have.
+You should be re-reading it multiple times and walking through various examples.
+If this fails, read someone's accepted solution (try to find one that is easy to read, if possible) and figure out what it is doing.
+If even this doesn't work, ask the author of the solution to explain their logic or specific parts of their code.
+Trust me, they are extremely happy to help someone who has made an effort to understand the editorial and has used their code as reference.

+Furthermore, there have been countless cases where people have asked for help before reading the editorial.
+We will just link the editorial or repeat it for them, which is pointless.

+Finally, hints are extremely overrated.
+Just read the whole solution.
+You don't gain anything from reading part of a solution then finishing it out yourself.
+As long as you implement it in the end, you are still learning the same thing.

+2) Your implementation speed and consistency improves

+In terms of implementation speed and consistency, the best way is just to solve a bunch of easy or moderate problems.
+Try to solve them as fast as possible, as if you were in contest.
+Perhaps take virtuals or time yourself when solving problems.
+Whichever you choose, the more problems you solve, the better you will become.